villano-lab/nrCascadeSim/paper/paper.md

 If the ratios are well-known, then a correction can be made and incorporated into the input file.}, and the angle is simulated as having a uniform distribution on the surface of a sphere.
 Cascade selection is weighted by isotope abundance and cross-section as well as the probability of the energy level.
-In+ existing levelfiles, energy levels are derived from [@Ge] for germanium and from [@Si] for Silicon.
+In existing levelfiles, energy levels are derived from [@Ge] for Germanium and from [@Si] for Silicon.

 The above process models the recoil energies, and the output gives both the total recoil energy